 People who are intoxicated in unsafe public places within the inner city area of Adelaide who are:

 - who are at a high risk of harm due the influence of drugs or alcohol, and

 - are not in a fit state to safely return of their own accord to their home or to a safe place.

 - Aboriginal people who are visitors to the Adelaide inner city and parklands.

-- South Australia Police sites (including the City Watch House)
+- South Australian Police sites within the CBD

 - Royal Adelaide Hospital